NET WORTH: $1.5 billion

 BACKGROUND: Bill Gross was born in Ohio, spent much of his childhood in San Francisco, and now lives in Southern California.
 He did his undergrad at Duke before joining the Navy and then getting an MBA at UCLA.
 From there, he went to Pacific Mutual Life and then cofounded Pacific Investment Management, where he managed what has become the world's largest bond fund.
 He also has written a couple of popular books on investing.
 In the fall of 2014, Gross left Pacific Investment Management to join Janus Capital Group.

 HEALTH: The bulk of Gross's giving so far has gone toward capital campaigns for medical centers.
 Gross is rather choosy about the organizations he supports, but when he decides to back an organization, he generally makes very substantial contributions.
 For example, he and his wife, Sue, made a $20 million donation to the Hoag Hospital Foundation near their home in Orange County, California, to support its Women's Pavilion.
 They also gave $20 million to Cedars-Sinai Hospital in Los Angeles for the new Sue and Bill Gross Surgery and Procedure Center.
-On a smaller scale, the Grosses support a number of other health organizations close to home, such as the AIDS Services Foundation in Orange County.
+On a smaller scale, the Grosses support a number of other health organizations close to home, such as Radiant Health Centers, formerly AIDS Services Foundation, in Orange County.

 In addition to funding health organizations in Southern California, Gross is a major supporter of international health organizations.
 He and his wife are the single largest donor to Doctors Without Borders, contributing approximately $25 million over the years.
-They've also given $20 million to Mercy Ships to build a second floating hospital.
+They have also given $20 million to Mercy Ships to build a second floating hospital.
 This state-of-the-art mobile facility is able to provide large numbers of people in underserved areas with free health care, community development and health education, mental health programs, agriculture projects, and palliative care.
-To start 2016, Gross donated $40 million to the University of California at Irvine, in order to build a nursing school.
+To start 2016, Gross donated $40 million to the UCI to rename the Sue and Bill Gross School of Nursing.

 GLOBAL DEVELOPMENT: The Grosses have donated more than $19 million to the Millennium Villages Project, which addresses the root causes of extreme poverty in Africa by uniting science, business, civil society, and government in a holistic, community-led approach to sustainable development.

-LOOKING FORWARD: While a recent exchange with Carl Icahn over Twitter could prompt Gross to sign the Giving Pledge and give half his fortune to philanthropic causes, Gross has already given major support to a number of organizations that are doing great things in health and economic development.
-So rather than supporting organizations with similar missions, it's possible that he may look to contribute to organizations which are innovating in other areas.
+LOOKING FORWARD: While a recent exchange with Carl Icahn over Twitter may prompt Gross to sign the Giving Pledge and give half his fortune to philanthropic causes, Gross has already given major support to a number of organizations that are doing great things in health and economic development.
+So rather than supporting organizations with similar missions, it is possible that he may look to expand his philanthropy to other areas.

 The William and Sue Gross Family Foundation